Skip to content

 International Students

-International applicants must meet all admission requirements for the program and must be able to participate in the mandatory Residency Weekend held at the start of the program, either online or in person.
+We welcome students from around the world.
+As an international applicant, you’ll need to meet all admission requirements for the program and must be able to participate in our Residency Weekend at the start of the program — either in person or online.

 Applicants whose native language is not English must demonstrate English language proficiency.
-The UW Graduate School’s Policy 3.2 describes several ways to do this.
-Scores must be sent directly to the UW by the Educational Testing Service using institution code 4854.
-Only scores less than two years old will be accepted.
+The UW Graduate School’s Policy 3.2 provides several options for doing this.
+Test scores must be sent directly to the UW by the Educational Testing Service using institution code 4854.
+Only scores from within the past two years will be accepted.